igniterealtime/openfire-galene-plugin/README.md

 ## Known Issues

-This version has embedded binaries for only Linux 64 and Windows 64.
+This version has embedded binaries for only Linux 64, MacOS 64 (ARM) and Windows 64.

 ## Installation